dhocker/udmx-pyusb/Readme.md

-# Programming the Anyma uDMX interface (and clones) Using Python
+# Programming the Anyma uDMX interface (and clones) Using Python and PyUSB
 Copyright © 2016 by Dave Hocker (AtHomeX10@gmail.com)

 ## Overview